websharks/wp-kb-articles-kb/tutorials/2015/7-query-api-documentation.md

   ```text
   relevance:DESC,popularity:DESC,visits:DESC,comment_count:DESC,views:DESC,date:DESC
   ```
-  Each item in the list should contain `column:[ASC|DESC]`.
+  Each item in the list should contain `column:[ASC|DESC]`

-  _Note: If you pass an associative array, the column name is the array key, and the value for that key is either `ASC` or `DESC`_
+  _Note: If you pass an associative array, the column name is the array key, and the value for that key is either `ASC` or `DESC`._

 - `author` (string|integer|array) - Optional author filter.
 This can be a comma-delimited list of author usernames and/or author IDs.
 Or, instead of passing a comma-delimited list, you can pass an array of author usernames and/or IDs.